Fees indicated are based on the current year (August 2016 to July 2017) and are subject to change next year.

 The majority of the course is assessed through coursework, a mixture of in class assignment projects and presentations with only the Functional Skills Mathematics and English being assessed through a controlled exam.

-Learners who completed this course went on to the Level 2 Diploma in IT.
+Learners who completed this course went on to the Level 2 Diploma in IT and onto Level 2 Diploma in ICT Systems Support.
 Progression to other subjects is also possible at this level.
 Each campus offers their own variety of subjects at Level 2.

 You will learn in dedicated classrooms and IT labs with the latest software and equipment.
 You will have up to 16 hours of timetabled classes each week including a group tutorial with your personal tutor, who will support and encourage you throughout the duration of the course.
 As part of the course employer visits and guest speakers will be arranged to enhance and contextualise your learning.
 This course is offered at Hammersmith & Fulham College.